The Cathay Drug Co., Inc.

 - Avoid use as sole agent for asthma control

-- Instruct patients to stop its used when they have breakthrough asthma symptoms or acute asthma exacerbation; shift to short active selective beta-agonist
+- Patients should be instructed to stop salmeterol when they have breakthrough asthma symptoms or acute asthma exacerbation; shift to short active selective beta-agonist

 - Avoid use in pregnancy